-- coordinates some district and college reporting requirements, such as Student-Right-to-Know, Accountability Reporting for Community Colleges (ARCC), and the Integrated Postsecondary Education Data System (IPEDS). - reviews and manages requests for approval to conduct research using RSCCD students and/or staff as subjects.
-Such requests are submitted via a Research Protocol, whether employed by RSCCD (in cases where the proposed research falls outside the requestors area of expertise) or not. - assists departments in their portfolio development by compiling data and conducting surveys. - assists colleges and District Operations in accreditation self-studies. - conducts and maintains the following research regularly: institutional effectiveness assessment, community and K-12 enrollment demographics, student learning outcomes (SLO), students outcomes analyses (including retention, persistence, graduation, and transfer statistics), matriculation evaluation (credit and non-credit programs), assessment practices validation, student demographics, enrollment trends, and surveys of current and former students.
+- coordinates some district and college reporting requirements, such as Student-Right-to-Know, Accountability Reporting for Community Colleges (ARCC), and the Integrated Postsecondary Education Data System. - (IPEDS) reviews and manages requests for approval to conduct research using RSCCD students and/or staff as subjects.
+Such requests are submitted via a Research Protocol, whether employed by RSCCD (in cases where the proposed research falls outside the requestors area of expertise) or not. - assists departments in their portfolio development by compiling data and conducting surveys. - assists colleges and District Operations in accreditation self-studies. - conducts and maintains the following research regularly: institutional effectiveness assessment, community and K-12 enrollment demographics, student learning outcomes (SLO), students outcomes analyses (including retention, persistence, graduation, and transfer statistics), matriculation evaluation (credit and non-credit programs), Basic Skills Initiative, assessment practices validation, student demographics, enrollment trends, and surveys of current and former students. - Assist in District and College planning activities, including master plan, technology plan, educational plans, Board of Trustees planning retreats.